-Particles containing charm quarks are expected to be created in the very first stage of the reaction, and, therefore, offer the possibility to probe the degrees-of-freedom over the entire collision history.
+Particles containing charm quarks are expected to be created in the very first stage of the reaction, and, therefore, offer the possibility to probe the degrees-of-freedom over the entire collision history [89].
 Depending on their interaction with the medium, the charm and anti-charm quarks hadronize into D mesons, charmed baryons, or charmonium.
-The suppression of charmonium due to color screening of the heavy quark potential in the deconfined phase has been the first predicted signature for quark-gluon plasma formation [59].
-Charmonium suppression was first observed in central Pb+Pb collisions at 158A GeV [60], and then also found in experiments at RHIC [61] and LHC [62].
+The suppression of charmonium due to colour screening of the heavy quark potential in the deconfined phase has been the first predicted signature for quark-gluon plasma of light nuclei production with decreasing beam energy, formation [90].
+Charmonium suppression was first observed in central Pb+Pb collisions at 158A GeV [91], and then also found in experiments at RHIC [92] and LHC [93].
 No data on open and hidden charm production in heavy-ion collisions are available at beam energies below 158A GeV.
-Moreover, the interpretation of existing data is complicated by lacking knowledge of interactions between charmed particles and the cold hadronic medium [63].
+Moreover, the interpretation of existing data is complicated by lacking knowledge of interactions between charmed particles and the cold hadronic medium [94].